aldoclemente/fdaPDE-docker/README.md

 ```
 g++ -o script script.cpp -I../../ -I../../fdaPDE/core/ -I/usr/include/eigen3 -O2 -std=c++20 -g -march=native -DFDAPDE_NO_DEBUG
 ```
 Note the three -I include paths.
 If you've forked `fdaPDE-core`, omit the `-I../../fdaPDE/core/` option in the above command to compile your script.
+Additionally, remember that every C++ script you implement must contain `#include<Eigen/Dense>` as well as the appropriate header files from the fdaPDE library.
 The Docker image also provides MPI support.
 To compile a script and run it in the container using MPI, use the following commands:
 ```
 mpicxx -o output script.cpp -I../../ -I../../fdaPDE/core/ -I/usr/include/eigen3 -O2 -std=c++20 -g -march=native -DFDAPDE_NO_DEBUG